OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part4.md

 python /root/smart-plant/smartPlant.py --oled --quiet --losant /root/smart-plant/losant.json --pump
 ```

+// TODO: need to explain the pump option:
+// * enables receiving and reacting to commands from Losant
+// * the `pumpWater` command has a payload that specifies the duration (in seconds) that the pump should be on for

 Now, let's create a Losant workflow where we can use a virtual button to turn on our pump.
 We'll use this workflow now to find the optimal watering duration for your plant, and then afterwards you can use it to water your plant from anywhere in the world!

-Head over to `https://www.losant.com/` and log in.
+Head over to [Losant.com](https://www.losant.com/) and log in.
 Select your Smart Plant Application, click on the `Workflows` menu and then `Create Workflow`.
 Give your workflow a name and a description:

 ![new worfklow](./img/smart-plant-p4-0-pump-test-0-new-workflow.png)